 United States Courts of Appeals are battlegrounds for some of the most hotly debated issues in American politics and culture.
 In this 13th installment to The Making of Modern Law, the collection reproduces records and briefs of selected cases filed with the United States Courts of Appeals throughout the twentieth century.
 Covering over 500 cases, this collection concentrates on key issues that continue to occupy the American social and political landscape, such as reproductive rights, immigration policy, incarceration and the rights of prisoners, environmental policy, voting rights, and the civil rights of women and people of colour.

 This offering complements the 11th and 12th installments of The Making of Modern Law, whose documents were selected via a thorough review of cases cited most frequently in law journal articles.
-In The Making of Modern Law: Records and Briefs on Key Issues from the United States Court of Appeals, 1891–1980, cases are handpicked based on their critical importance to modern social, cultural, and economic issues that regularly occupy newspaper headlines in today’s heated political climate.
+In Landmark Records and Briefs of the U.S. Courts of Appeals, Part III: Key Issues from 1922–1983 cases are handpicked based on their critical importance to modern social, cultural, and economic issues that regularly occupy newspaper headlines in today’s heated political climate.

 Unique Content: The collection adds to the corpus of content previously gathered in the previous two installments on the U.S. Courts of Appeals, while filling critical gaps in those collections.
 The key difference: case selection focuses on how well they represent critical issues in social, cultural, and political history of the United States.